BBQ Beans (crockpot)

 Instructions

 1. Sort and wash beans then add them to crockpot along with the water, onions, garlic and bay leaves.
-Cover and cook on low for 8-10 hours (high for 5-6 hours, stirring occasionally).
+Cover and cook on low for 8-10 hours or on high for 5-6 hours.

-2. When beans are tender remove bay leaves and evaluate the amount of cooking water.
-If it seems excessive, ladle some out and keep it aside in case you want to thin down the sauce.
+2. When beans are tender, if using remove bay leaves.
+Evaluate the amount of cooking water.
+If it seems excessive, ladle some out and keep it aside in case you want to thin down the sauce after adding the sauce ingredients.

 Notes

-• Save time and money.
-3/4 cup of dried beans will cook up to be equivalent to 1 can.
-One 450 g/ 1 lb package will cook up to be equivalent to 5 cans of beans.
-It takes the same amount of time to cook 3/4 cup beans as it does to cook one package.
+• Save time and money. ¾ cup of dried beans will yield 1 can.
+Two and one half cups dried beans (one package 450 g/1 lb) will yield 5 cans of beans.
+It takes the same amount of time to cook ¾ cup beans as it does to cook one package.
 Then portion and freeze.

-• BBQ Calico Beans use a mixture of two or three different kind of beans.
+• For BBQ Calico Beans use a mixture of two or three different kind of beans.
 I like to use red kidney, great northern, and canary beans.
-Canary beans can be found in Latin food markets.
-For those of you who are taking my classes canary beans can be found at Paraiso Tropical at 9136-118 Ave NW.
+Check Latin groceries stores for canary beans.

-• I use Costco dark balsamic.
-For another different but flavorful profile consider using Vermont Maple dark balsamic from Evoolution.
+• Flavored vinegars.
+I use Costco dark balsamic.
+For another flavor profile you might want to try using Vermont Maple dark balsamic from Evoolution.